Jim Moran (boxer)

-James Moran was a British boxer from Redditch, England.
-He achieved a gold medal for Boxing in the commonwealth games in Edinburgh 1986.
+James Moran (born 27 February 1963) is a British former boxer.
+He won a gold medal for Boxing at the 1986 commonwealth games in Edinburgh.

 Boxing career

 He represented England and won a gold medal in the 81 kg light-heavyweight division, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Moran was from Redditch and boxed for the Austin ABC and won the prestigious ABA light-heavyweight championship in 1986.
 Moran also went on to win the heavyweight title in 1987.